Lizard Head Pass in CO is one of the most beautiful drives of America

 Is Lizard Head Pass dangerous?

-Is Lizard Head Pass scenic?
+Is Lizard Head Pass worth it?

 The drive is very scenic and offers spectacular views of Southwest Colorado.
 Plan 1.5 hours to complete the drive without any stop.
 The best time to visit the area is mid-July to early August.
 The road runs through the San Juan, Uncompahgre, Wilson and Sneffels Ranges.
 It has been called "The Most Beautiful Drive in America."
 At over 10,000 feet, this gentle Colorado pass provides great views of the southern part of the state.
 Suitable for all vehicle types, this is a great drive for someone who is not looking for a technical outing.
-See waterfalls in spring, wildflowers in summer, golden aspen in fall or a snowy wonderland in winter.
+Along the way, you can see waterfalls in spring, wildflowers in summer, golden aspen in fall or a snowy wonderland in winter.
 It’s surrounded with meadows scattered with wildflowers adjacent to spruce/fir and aspen forests with awe–inspiring backdrops of the snow covered peaks.